Is ice damage covered by homeowners insurance?

 During the coldest months of the year, ice forming on your roof can cause serious problems.
 Roof collapse can happen when a roof can't bear the weight of ice and snow.

-You may find that insurance may help cover the cost of replacing or repairing a damaged roof that is damaged by a collapse.
-If your house is uninhabitable after a roof collapse, homeowners insurance may also help cover living expenses, such as hotel bills, while your home is being repaired.
+Insurance may help cover the cost of replacing or repairing a roof that is damaged or destroyed by a collapse.
+If your house is uninhabitable after a roof collapse, the additional living expense coverage in a homeowners insurance policy may help cover increased living expenses, such as hotel bills, while your home is being repaired.
 Coverage limits and terms will apply, so be sure to check your policy to learn what it covers.

 Of course, no one wants to deal with a roof collapse.
 You may be able to prevent a situation like this by taking some preventative measures, such as cleaning gutters or clearing the roof of ice and snow as necessary.
 Consider hiring a professional if you're concerned about safety or causing damage to the roof.